holochain-gym/holochain-gym.github.io/docs/developers/basic/hashes.md

 }
 not ok 2 Test threw an exception.
 See output for details.
 ```

-==> verify that fieldname in typescript, match with the fieldnames in Rust
+Verify that fieldname in typescript, match with the fieldnames in Rust
 ```
 // Rust
 #[derive(Serialize, Deserialize, Clone, Debug)]